oskarth/experiments.oskarth.com/content/unix02.md

 This is a lot of code, and we are not going to understand all of it.
 Here's how to read it.
-In the first line, `=>` means that this is the instruction we are about to execute, but haven't yet. `0x00000304` is the address of the instruction written in *base 16* or *hexadecimal* or *hex* - this is where instruction lives in memory.
-Another way of writing the above address is to omit the leading zeros, so simply `0x304` (0x means it's a hexadecimal number). `<+0>` is an offset that we are going to ignore. `push` is a *mnemonic* or an *instruction*, and its argument in this case is `%ebp`.
+In the first line, `=>` means that this is the instruction we are about to execute, but haven't yet. `0x00000304` is the *address* of the *instruction* written in *base 16* or *hexadecimal* or *hex* - this is where instruction lives in memory. `<+0>` is an offset that we are going to ignore. `push` is a *mnemonic* or an *instruction*, and its argument in this case is `%ebp`.
+We will talk more about instructions and what their arguments mean in later sections.

+How does hexadecimal work?
+The *decimal* alphabet consists of the numbers 0 through 9, and the *binary* alphabet consists of 0 and 1.
+Similarly, the hexadecimal alphabet has 16 "numbers" - 0 through 9 and then A through F. For example, 15 would be written simply as "E", and 17 as "11".
+To differentiate between hexadecimal numbers and decimal we use the *prefix* "0x", so 11 is 11 but "0x11" is 17. *Addresses* in the computer's memory can be very long, so instead of writing `0x00000304` we can omit the leading zeroes and write `0x304` instead.

-Without knowing anything about assembly, you might notice that the `call` instruction occurs several times, and that one of its arguments is `ls` and `exit`.
+Without knowing anything about assembly, you might notice that the `call` instruction occurs several times, and that one of its arguments is `<ls>` and `<exit>`.
 This corresponds to the four function calls we see in our main function.

 ## The Stack